CtrlK

 Trigger Term Quality

-Provides good coverage of natural phrases users would say: 'coderabbit incident', 'coderabbit outage', 'coderabbit down', 'coderabbit broken', 'coderabbit emergency', 'coderabbit not reviewing'.
+Provides natural trigger phrases a user would actually say ('coderabbit incident', 'coderabbit down', 'coderabbit broken', 'coderabbit emergency', 'coderabbit not reviewing') with good variation coverage.

 3 / 3